 Following its appointment to Maluti Mountain Cement in 2018, Boomtown has successfully rolled out the launch campaign for the Lesotho-based challenger brand.

-The highly regarded Lephema family from Lesotho partnered with international cement company and Boomtown client, Lafarge, to launch Maluti Mountain Cement.
-A product that carries the Lephema name with pride.
+The highly regarded Lephema family from Lesotho partnered with the international cement company, Lafarge, to launch Maluti Mountain Cement, a product that carries the Lephema name with pride.
 The inception of the brand marks the beginning of a fruitful partnership with the world’s leading building materials supplier.

-Retaining the gold of Lephema Executive Group, the brand platform and bold iconography of the CI is a result of a full trade immersion exercise, which included store visits and meeting individuals who have or will build their own home.
+Retaining the gold colour of the Lephema Executive Group, the brand platform and bold iconography, the CI is a result of a full trade immersion exercise, which included store visits and meeting individuals who have or will build their own home.
 Understanding the pride people have in their homes and knowing that there are only two cement competitors within Lesotho, Maluti Mountain Cement is a strong challenger brand.

 Boomtown is now working on a Maluti Mountain media campaign which includes – radio advertising, print and the use of billboards and lamp poles in key locations.